|

 Container.

-- if this MSBLayout
+IllegalStateException - if this MSBLayout doesn't know its Container.vbox(Container)public MSBLayout.MutableConstraints vbox(String title)

-vbox(new TitledBorder(title))
+vbox(new TitledBorder(title)).

-; if constraints is non-null
+vbox(Container); if constraints is non-null

-; if both are non-null combines both; if both are null
+behaves like vbox(Constraints); if both are non-null combines both; if both are null

-behaves like vbox()
+behaves like vbox().

 public MSBLayout.MutableConstraints autobox(String structure)

-had been
+autostop() had been

-while an autobox()ing is active invokes
+called.hbox() or vbox() while an autobox()ing is active invokes

-returned.
+unspecified behaviour.MutableConstraints returned.
 This is the only case when calling

 autobox() adds an hbox/vbox right away.
 All other boxes specified by the structure string will